© Crown copyright 2018

-The protection of IPR is also further complicated by Mexico’s extensive poverty.
-Black markets provide a significant source of employment in the informal sector.
+The protection of IPR is also further complicated by black markets that provide a significant source of employment in the informal sector.
 Illegally reproduced goods, sold at a fraction of the cost of their legitimate counterparts, also give consumers with limited resources access to otherwise unattainable items.
 Some government leaders are reluctant to crack down on piracy out of fear that this could lead to social unrest - although the fact that this is recognised as an issue and needs to be addressed is in itself a positive step forward.

 Under NAFTA and the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), Mexico is obliged to implement certain standards for the protection of intellectual property as well as procedures to address infringements such as piracy and counterfeiting.

-In the same theme, IMPI the Mexican body responsible for protecting industrial property rights has signed agreements with the Business Software Alliance.
-In 2012 Mexico become the first government body in the world to earn BSA’s Certification in Standards-Based Software Asset Management for Organizations, a program known as CSS (O).
+This improvement is a result of the Mexican Government’s efforts, as IMPI has signed agreements with the Business Software Alliance.
+In 2012 Mexico became the first government in the world to earn BSA’s Certification in Standards-Based Software Asset Management for Organizations, a program known as CSS (O).
 The credential demonstrates the Mexican government’s commitment to promoting legal software use by implementing internationally recognized best practices for maintaining compliance with software licenses.
 See more here.

-Enforcement efforts by the Mexican government are improving (see below), however level of piracy are still high, which it is claimed by industry sources, has resulted in closure of legitimate copyright-related businesses.
+Enforcement efforts of copyrights issues by the Mexican government are improving; however levels of piracy are still high.
+In fact, between 2014 and 2015, more than two thousand inquiries for violations in copyright and industrial property were registered, according to the Office of the General Prosecutor (PGR in Spanish).
 Counterfeit sound and motion picture recordings are widely available throughout Mexico, where piracy has shifted from traditional formats to optical discs (CD, DVD, and CD-ROM) and internet piracy.
-Industry figures estimated that in 2011, the economic impact of piracy could result in losses of around $80,000 million USD.